Hiwonder-docs/Jetson-Orin-Nano/source/docs/5_Hardware_Control_Course.md

 The UART sends data to the control data bus, which transmits data in parallel form.
 As a result, the data is now serially transmitted bit by bit over the transmission line (wire) to the receiving UART.
 In turn, this converts the serial data back into parallel data for the receiving device.

 The UART lines serve as a communication medium, sending and receiving data from one to another.
-It’s important to note that UART devices have dedicated transmit and receive pins for sending or receiving data.
+It's important to note that UART devices have dedicated transmit and receive pins for sending or receiving data.

 For UART and most serial communication, the same baud rate needs to be set on both the transmitting and receiving devices.
 The baud rate is the rate at which information is transmitted to the communication channel.
 In the context of a serial port, the baud rate set will determine the maximum number of bits transmitted per second.